Characterization of causal ancestral graphs for time series with latent confounders: Characterization of ts-DMAGs

-These lead to further conclusions, e.g.~that the combination of repeating adjacencies and repeating ancestral relationships implies repeating edges.
+These implications further show that the combination of repeating adjacencies and repeating ancestral relationships implies repeating edges.
 Importantly, repeating orientations does \emph{not} imply repeating ancestral relationships, see part b) of Fig.~\ref{fig:repeating_properties} for an example.

-Moreover, since ts-DAGs have repeating edges they in fact obey all five properties of Def.~\ref{def:time_shift_persistent}.
+Since ts-DAGs have repeating edges, according to Lemma~\ref{lemma:interrelation_repeating_properties} they in fact also have all five properties given in Def.~\ref{def:time_shift_persistent}.
 How about ts-DMAGs?
-While part 3.~of Prop.~\ref{prop:DMAG_has_time_series_structure_and_time_order} shows that they in general \emph{do not} inherit the repeating edges property from the underlying ts-DAG $\D$, they do feature some of the above weaker properties:
+While these in general \emph{do not} inherit repeating edges from the underlying ts-DAG, see part 3~of Lemma~\ref{lemma:DMAG_has_time_series_structure_and_time_order}, the following lemma shows that ts-DMAGs do feature some of the weaker time-shift persistent properties.